Ouranosinc/gitlab-ce-deploy/README.md

 * Ensure you have a valid Wildcard SSL Certificate for your host.
 The Wildcard requirement is for Gitlab Pages.
 Get a real SSL Certificate, support for self-signed SSL Certificate is not fully implemented.
+If using self-signed SSL Certificate, only the main Gitlab webapp will work properly.
+Gitlab Pages will not work because unable to register the runner against main webapp behind self-signed SSL Certificate.

 * Gitlab Pages needs "wildcard DNS" to be setup for this Gitlab host, see https://docs.gitlab.com/ee/administration/pages/index.html#dns-configuration.